 Although rare, there is a slight chance of the test detecting a transient infection.
 Therefore animals that test positive are often retested 3 weeks later for verification of PI status.

 Serum samples should be collected in red top serum tubes and stored chilled prior to submission to the lab.
 If blood samples are to be stored more than a few days prior to submission, serum should be removed from the clot.
 Separated serum samples can be frozen and stored for longer periods of time if necessary.

 Skin biopsy samples should be collected into individual tubes and the tubes labeled with date, client name, and ID.
 Samples should be frozen prior to shipment.

 Ship so that samples are received in 1-2 days and always ship samples on ice (cold packs best).

-To learn more about delivering samples to the lab, visit the Laboratory page.
+To learn more about delivering samples to the lab, visit the Samples page.